1. How we use your information

 t-three use of Hubspot

 T-Three uses the HubSpot platform to underpin some of our inbound marketing and sales activity.
-HubSpot’s marketing automation platform allow us to build and manage our webpages effectively as an inbound marketing hub where visitors can learn more about our company and our services, download content, and provide their contact information and other demographic information, as and where appropriate.
+HubSpot’s marketing automation platform allow us to build and manage our webpages effectively as an inbound marketing hub where visitors can learn more about our company and our services, download content, engage in a live chat with the sales team and provide their contact information and other demographic information, as and where appropriate.
 This information, which is stored and managed on the HubSpot service providers' servers (learn more about HubSpot data protection and security here), is then used by T-Three so that the visitors can be contacted about their interest in our services and can interact with us as they choose.

 4. Information We Collect